 Keeping you updated

 The long-term impact of the coronavirus is a moving target.
 Please continue to visit this page to get the latest updates as we learn more.

-- March 25: Our CEO, Misha Govshteyn released an update related to COVID-19 and what this means for MacroFab and our ability to continue to serve you, including an update on lead times.
+March 25: Our CEO, Misha Govshteyn released an update related to COVID-19 and what this means for MacroFab and our ability to continue to serve you, including an update on lead times.

 March 13: MacroFab is still experiencing a 4-day delay on average for orders.
 Larger orders may experience lead times closer to five weeks due to longer material sourcing lead times.
 We will notify individual customers if your order is delayed.
 We will continue to closely monitor this situation as it unfolds.